-In order to be considered reasonable and compliant with the Constitution, whenever force is used (the last 3 methods), it must stop when the need for the force ceases, for instance when a suspect is successfully restrained or a situation has otherwise de-escalated.
-An officer is not allowed to punish criminals no longer posing a threat.
-That's for the court system to work out.
+In order to be considered reasonable and compliant with the U.S. Constitution, the use of physical force must stop when the need for the force ceases, such as when a suspect is successfully restrained or a situation has otherwise de-escalated.
+In other words, an officer isn't allowed to punish criminals who no longer pose a threat.

-Excessive force is a constitutional violation that can be remedied by filing a civil rights complaint for monetary or injunctive relief under Section 1983 of the United States Code.
-You can also file a complaint with the U.S. Department of Justice which may decide to investigate your case.
+You can also file a complaint with the U.S. Department of Justice, which may decide to investigate your case.